lexmerca/TTIPv2_ToC/README.md

 #### A. The Digitalization of Trade: From Codification of Law to ‘Code is Law’

-#### B. B. A Transatlantic Trade and Investment Partnership ‘version 2.0’?
+#### B. A Transatlantic Trade and Investment Partnership ‘version 2.0’?

 ### III.
 [Exploring the Multilateral Interface: Public International Law](https://github.com/lexmerca/TTIPv2_3/)